Definition of Caricature

-Caricature is a device used in descriptive writing and visual arts where particular aspects of a subject are exaggerated to create a silly or comic effect.
-In other words, it can be defined as a plastic illustration, derisive drawing or a portrayal based on exaggeration of the natural features, which gives a humorous touch to the subject.
+Caricature is a device used in descriptive writing and visual arts, in which particular aspects of a subject are exaggerated, to create a silly or comic effect.
+In other words, it can be defined as a plastic illustration, derisive drawing, or a portrayal based on exaggeration of the natural features, which gives a humorous touch to the subject.

-During the 16th century, numerous painters (Holbein, Bruegel, and Bosch for example) used particular aspects of caricature in their work.
-However, it did not involve anything comic until the 17th century. .
-Later, in the 18th century, Carracci introduced caricature in a witty way in his work.
+During the 16th century, numerous painters (Holbein, Bruegel, and Bosch, for example) used particular aspects of caricature in their work.
+However, it did not involve anything comic until the 17th century.
+Later, in the 18th century, Carracci introduced caricature in a witty way in his works.
 Caricatures started gaining popularity in England when artists like Hogarth, Rowlandson, and Gillray followed Carracci’s footsteps.
 The genre slowly developed to accommodate social and political satire as well.